Chris Jordan (cricketer): Franchise career

 In October 2016, Jordan was signed by Peshawar Zalmi for the 2017 PSL during the 2017 players draft in the gold category earning US$50,000.
 He played a major part in his team's debut title win, and as a result was retained in the silver category by the franchise for the next season.

 In December 2019, Jordan was signed by Karachi Kings in the Diamond category following the 2020 players draft for the 2020 Pakistan Super League played entirely in Pakistan.
 In January 2021, he was picked by Islamabad United for the 2021 Pakistan Super League following the 2021 PSL draft in the supplementary category, but was unable to play due to national duties.
 In December 2021, he was again picked by the Karachi Kings as their supplementary pick for the 2022 Pakistan Super League.

 In November 2017, he was named for the Chittagong Vikings squad in Bangladesh Premier League where he played a few matches for the team.
 In September 2018, he was named in Paktia's squad in the first edition of the Afghanistan Premier League tournament.
 In January 2019, Jordan played for the Northern Knights in the 2018–19 Super Smash tournament in New Zealand.

 In 2021, he was drafted by Southern Brave for the inaugural season of The Hundred.
 He was a key member of the title winning squad and contributed both with the bat and ball.
 He scored 54 runs and picked 9 wickets in 10 matches.
 In April 2022, he was bought by the Southern Brave for the 2022 season of The Hundred.

+For the 2023–24 Big Bash League season, Jordan joined the Hobart Hurricanes.